FranciscoAT/saltyboy/README.md

 #### Analyze Match Between Fighters

-NB: The logic on the `confidence` is extremely naive at the moment.
+__NB__: The logic on the `confidence` is extremely naive at the moment, and I have considerations of moving the computation to the extension to off-load resource intensive operations to the client. tl;dr considering dropping this endpoint.

+Analyzes the winning probability between two given fighters, and includes some stats about the fighters and the matches they've had between each other.

-Endpoint: `POST /analyze`
+__Endpoint__: `POST /analyze`

-JSON Payload:
+__JSON Payload__:

 ```
 {